BawCOS/Solution-Manual-CPS/docs/10-Random-Variables-Solutions.md

 ### Problem 2

-\indent 2.
 Repeat Problem 1, except part d, but with a different random variable, $Y$: the number of coin flips until the *fifth* heads.

 a. $Y$ is discrete for the same reasons as $X$.
 The domain of $Y$ is $S_Y=\{5,6,...\}$.